- Optimizely X Web Experimentation

 - Edit an existing metric

 In Optimizely, a metric is a quantitative measurement of a visitor action.
-Metrics help you measure differences in visitor behavior based on changes you make to your site in experiment variations or personalized experiences.
+Metrics help you measure differences in visitor behavior based on changes you make to your site in either experiment variations or personalized experiences.

 Metrics are based on events, which track actions like clicks, pageviews, form submissions and purchases.
 After you create events and add them to an Optimizely X campaign or experiment, they become metrics.
 In other words, metrics express events in a way that can be measured.